tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-128-longest-consecutive-sequence.md

 ---
-title: 128.
+title: LeetCode 128.
 Longest Consecutive Sequence
 description: Given an unsorted array of integers, return the length of the longest consecutive elements sequence in O(n) time.
 ---